Judging International Justice - Judge Dire Tladi Lecture in The Hague

 Flyer for event.
 Text: 2nd Annual Judging International Justice Lecture featuring Judge Dire Tladi, International Court of Justice.
 The flyer features the official portrait of Judge Tladi

-Judge Dire Tladi has served as a Judge of the International Court of Justice since 6 February 2024.
-He holds a PhD in Law from Erasmus University Rotterdam and is a Professor of International Law at the University of Pretoria.
-He has advised the South African government, including as Special Adviser to the Minister of International Relations and Cooperation, and has made significant contributions to international legal scholarship through his work with the United Nations International Law Commission and his extensive publications.
+Judge Tladi has served on the International Court of Justice since February 2024.
+He holds a PhD in Law from Erasmus University Rotterdam and is Professor of International Law at the University of Pretoria.
+His career spans academic scholarship, international legal development, and public service, including his role as Special Adviser to South Africa’s Minister of International Relations and Cooperation and his longstanding work with the United Nations International Law Commission.

 Next